I have literally read hundreds of trading books. Some were good, some were downright bad and a select few were amazing.

 If you want to find out how Livermore traded stocks (in his own words), read: How to Trade in Stocks.

-I recommend this book because it is a case study into why we need to keep our psychology in check.
-It is also an amazing glimpse into trading history.
-All of the best stock market trading books cannot teach the valuable lessons that you will learn in this book.
-[Learn more…]
+I recommend this book because it's a case study into why we need to keep our trading psychology in check.
+It's also a rare glimpse into the everyday life of a bonafide Wall Street legend.

 More importantly however, Walter has built an active community around these trading strategies and has proven time and time again that these methods work, if you put in the work to master them.